MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 * Result (array) - Returns an array of information about the audio file, with the following fields:
    * Name (string) - The name of the file that was saved.
    * Location (string) - The full path of the location of where the file is located on the robot's file system.

-### DeleteAudioAssetFromRobot
-Enables you to remove an audio file from Misty that you have previously uploaded.

-**Note: You can only delete audio files that you have previously uploaded to Misty.
-You cannot remove Misty's default system audio files.**

-Arguments:
-* FileName (string) - The name of the file to delete, including its file type extension.

-Returns:
-* Success (boolean) - Returns true if there are no errors related to this call.
-Otherwise, false.

 ## Locomotion